Dry Skin Face Serum next to eucalyptus

 This easy tutorial walks you through the recipe I personally formulated and have sold in my own e-commerce shops, and also introduces other effective oils to experiment with if you’d like to add your own unique twist.

-Make sure you read to the very bottom where you’ll find expert tips for branding this serum so that it’s the perfect fit for your ideal target market!
+Make sure you read to the very bottom where you’ll find expert tips for branding this serum so that it’s the perfect fit for your target market!

 Natural dry skin face serum recipe social image